Local Attractions Around Lexington

 Kendal at Lexington is one mile from Main Street, Washington and Lee University and the Virginia Military Institute.

 Located in the Shenandoah Valley, the community is close to cities with air and rail transportation options.
-Lexington sits near I-81 — one of the nation’s major north-south interstates — as well as the Blue Ridge Parkway, one of its most beautiful.
+Lexington sits near I-81, which means seamless connectivity to nearby urban centers and popular destinations.
+Additionally, we are privileged to be in close proximity to the breathtaking Blue Ridge Parkway, renowned for its awe-inspiring vistas and scenic drives.

 Many Kendal residents are from the area.
 About half of the residents come elsewhere, including Northern Virginia, Vermont and California.

 Places to Visit